Kigunda-lilian/my-gallery/README.md

 ## Description.
-This a web application that allows users to upload and display their images and other users can view all their photos and details based on the locations they were taken and search for the photos based on the category.Users also get to Copy a link to the photo to share with my friends.
+This a web application that allows users to upload and display their images and other users can view all their photos and details based on the locations they were taken and search for the photos based on the category.Users also get to Copy a link to the photo to share with friends.

 ## Live Link